Purpose

 | into_var_list | Inserts the specified projected columns into the specified variable list. |

-| ref_name | The name of the variable. |
+| ref_name | The variable name. |

 Notice